Table of Contents

 Apply Changes in Power BI Desktop

-After applying changes, sign in to your Microsoft organization account to securely access web content.
+If you are using a SharePoint file, Power BI may prompt you to sign in with your Microsoft organization account to access the file.
+Sign in to your Microsoft organization account to securely access SharePoint files.
 Follow the on-screen prompts to provide your corporate credentials.

 Sign In with Your Organization Account